A Canonical Construction of the Extended Hilbert Space for Causal Fermion Systems: Preliminaries

 In the next sections we introduce those inherent structures of a causal fermion system needed for our analysis.
 Let~$\rho$ be a {\em{minimizing}} measure.
 Defining {\em{spacetime}}~$M$ as the support of this measure,

-the spacetimes points are symmetric linear operators on~$\H$.
-These operators contain a lot of information which, if interpreted correctly, gives rise to spacetime structures like causal and metric structures, spinors and interacting fields (for details see~\cite[Chapter~1]{cfs}).
+the spacetime points are symmetric linear operators on~$\H$.
+It is a specific feature of the setup of causal fermion systems that each spacetime point (which later corresponds to of a point of a usual classical spacetime like Minkowski space) corresponds to a linear operator.
+In what follows, we shall always identify a spacetime point with the corresponding operator, which sometimes we refer to for clarity as the {\em{spacetime point operator}}.
+These spacetime point operators contain a lot of information which, if interpreted correctly, gives rise to spacetime structures like causal and metric structures, spinors and interacting fields (for details see~\cite[Chapter~1]{cfs}).
 Here we restrict attention to those structures needed in what follows.
 We begin with a basic notion of causality.

 \begin{Def} (causal structure) {\em{For any~$x, y \in \F$, the product~$x y$ is an operator of rank at most~$2n$.
 We denote its non-trivial eigenvalues (counting algebraic multiplicities) by~$\lambda^{xy}_1, \ldots, \lambda^{xy}_{2n}$.
 The points~$x$ and~$y$ are called {\em{spacelike}} separated if all the~$\lambda^{xy}_j$ have the same absolute value.
 They are said to be {\em{timelike}} separated if the~$\lambda^{xy}_j$ are all real and do not all have the same absolute value.
 In all other cases (i.e.\ if the~$\lambda^{xy}_j$ are not all real and do not all have the same absolute value), the points~$x$ and~$y$ are said to be {\em{lightlike}} separated. }} \end{Def} Restricting the causal structure of~$\F$ to~$M$, we get causal relations in spacetime.